Trail Companion Guide

 Before you leave town

 Open the Trail Companion on WiFi and let it load fully.
 Browse and zoom into the next 2โ3 days of route to cache map tiles.
+Set your start and end points in Settings.
+Toggle on any alternate routes you plan to ride.
 Check the resource list for your upcoming section; note phone numbers for places you might need.

 While riding

 Launch from your home screen; it opens instantly.
 Enable GPS to see what's nearby.
 The list is sorted by distance, so the most relevant resources are always at the top.
 Tap the phone number on a resource detail to call ahead; many remote businesses appreciate advance notice.
+Use the Map view when navigating and the List view when comparing options.
 Disable GPS when you don't need it to save battery.

 In camp